find-arka/gloo-mesh-notes/installation-notes/using-kubectl-and-helm/mutual-tls-GME-with-AWS-private-CA/README.md

     rollout status deploy/aws-pca-issuer-aws-privateca-issuer;
 ```

-> Need to install on all clusters
+> We would need to install on both the clusters

 <!-- TOC --><a name="create-certificate-kubernetes-secrets"></a>
 ## Create Certificate Kubernetes Secrets